SciBorgs/SciGuides/docs/projects/DifferentialDrive.md

 ![file order](https://github.com/user-attachments/assets/d37980f3-c1d6-4a9a-9e5f-66c0163496d7)
 ## Ports

-In our `Drive.java` class, we will make all of our 4 motors using `CANSparkMax` objects.
-When you create a `CANSparkMax` object, you give it a port and a motor type (don't worry about what the motor type means for now).
+In our `Drive.java` class, we will make all of our 4 motors using `SparkMax` objects.
+When you create a `SparkMax` object, you give it a port and a motor type (don't worry about what the motor type means for now).
 With that port, it is able to interface with the motor connected to the port through the RIO.

 Before we create our motor objects, let's add our ports to `Ports.java`.